dharmab/bmw-f750gs-f850gs/accessories.md

 face.

 [MADSTAD](https://madstad.com/collections/bmw/products/bmw-f750-850gs-2018) has
 different sizes of windshield available for a range of rider heights.
+Note that the side deflectors use the same factory bolt holes as used by a headlight guard.
+The optional side deflectors are therefore not compatbile with the F850GSA or an aftermarket headlight guard.
+Also note that the windshield may interfere with the rear view mirrors at some heights and angles, so always test the lock-to-lock steering range after adjusting the windshield.